janglerjoe-commits/LMAgent/README.md

 WAIT: 2026-03-01T09:00:00: Waiting for market open.
 ```

 The background scheduler wakes the session automatically when the time arrives.
 Waiting sessions appear in the web UI session browser and can also be manually resumed with `--resume`.
+The scheduler uses polling — minimum wakeup granularity is `SCHEDULER_POLL_INTERVAL` seconds (default 60).

 ---